Handloading: Dies

-Standard dies are made from hardened steel, and require that the case be lubricated, for the resizing operation, which requires a large amount of force.
-Rifle cartridges require lubrication of every case, due to the large amount of force required, while smaller, thinner handgun cartridges can get away with alternating lubricated and unlubricated cases.
-Carbide dies have a ring of tungsten carbide, which is far harder and slicker than tool steel, and so carbide dies do not require lubrication.
+Standard dies are made from hardened steel, and require that the case be lubricated for the resizing operation, which requires a large amount of force.
+Bottleneck and longer straight cartridges require lubrication of every case, due to the large amount of force required, while shorter straight wall cartridges (9mm or .45ACP for example) can get away with alternating lubricated and unlubricated cases.
+Carbide dies have a ring of tungsten carbide, which is far harder and slicker than tool steel, carbide straight wall dies do not require lubrication, however bottle neck dies do.

 Modern reloading dies are generally standardized with 7/8-14 (or, for the case of .50 BMG dies, with 1-1/4×12) threads and are interchangeable with all common brands of presses, although older dies may use other threads and be press-specific.

-Dies for bottleneck cases usually are supplied in sets of at least two dies, though sometimes a third is added for crimping.
-This is an extra operation and is not needed unless a gun's magazine or action design requires crimped ammunition for safe operation, such as autoloading firearms, where the cycling of the action may push the bullet back in the case, resulting in poor accuracy and increased pressures.
-Crimping is also sometimes recommended to achieve full velocity for bullets, through increasing pressures so as to make powders burn more efficiently, and for heavy recoiling loads, to prevent bullets from moving under recoil.
-For FMJ bullets mounted in bottleneck cases, roll crimping is generally not ever used unless a cannelure is present on the bullet, to prevent causing bullet deformation when crimping.
-Rimless, straight wall cases, on the other hand, require a taper crimp, because they have headspace on the case mouth; roll crimping causes headspacing problems on these cartridges.
-Rimmed, belted, or bottleneck cartridges, however, generally can safely be roll crimped when needed.
-Three dies are normally supplied for straight-walled cases, with an optional fourth die for crimping.
-Crimps for straight wall cases may be taper crimps, suitable for rimless cartridges used in autoloaders, or roll crimps, which are best for rimmed cartridges such as are used in revolvers.